Relativistic dissipative fluids in the trace-fixed particle frame: Strongly hyperbolic quasi-linear first-order evolution equations: Strongly hyperbolic PDE formulation

 After the remarks made in the previous subsection we are ready to apply the theory to our system~(\ref{Eq:FOS}) for the fluid equations, for which $m = (d+1)(d+3)$.
 In order to do so we define $\overline{\mathcal{A}}^\mu := u^\mu I - \mathcal{A}^\mu(U)$ with $I$ denoting the identity matrix and the matrices $\mathcal{A}^\mu(U)$ satisfying $\mathcal{A}^\mu(U) u_\mu = 0$.
 Then, Eq.~(\ref{Eq:FOS}) has precisely the form~(\ref{Eq:FOSBis}) and the associated principal symbol reads

 where $\xi_\mu = -\lambda u_\mu + k_\mu$ and $\mathcal{A}(k)$ is the principal symbol defined in Eq.~(\ref{Eq:PrincipalSymbol}).
-By choosing $n_\mu = u_\mu$ it follows that our system is strongly hyperbolic if the conditions spelled out in Sec.~\ref{Sec:Hypo} are satisfied.
-It follows from the previous arguments that the corresponding PDE problem is well-posed as long as the foliation is chosen such that the matrix $\overline{\mathcal{A}}(n)$ associated with the normal co-vector $n_\mu$ is invertible and a smooth symmetrizer for $\hat{\mathcal{A}}(v)$ can be constructed.
+By choosing $n_\mu = u_\mu$ it follows that our system is strongly hyperbolic if the hypotheses of Theorem~1 are satisfied.
+It follows from the previous arguments that the corresponding PDE problem is well posed as long as the foliation is chosen such that the matrix $\overline{\mathcal{A}}(n)$ associated with the normal covector $n_\mu$ is invertible and a smooth symmetrizer for $\hat{\mathcal{A}}(v)$ can be constructed.

-The eigenvalues $\Lambda = T^\mu\xi_\mu$ of $\hat{\mathcal{A}}(v)$ are related to those of $\mathcal{A}(k)$ which have been computed and denoted by $\lambda$ in Sec.~\ref{Sec:Hypo} according to
+The eigenvalues $\Lambda = T^\mu\xi_\mu$ of $\hat{\mathcal{A}}(v)$ are related to those of $\mathcal{A}(k)$ which have been computed and denoted by $\lambda$ in Sec.~\ref{Sec:Hypo}, according to

 It follows that two eigenvalues $\lambda$ and $\lambda'$ of $\mathcal{A}(k)$ are distinct from each other if and only if the corresponding eigenvalues $\Lambda$ and $\Lambda'$ of $\hat{\mathcal{A}}(v)$ are different from each other.
 Therefore, assuming that the eigenvalues $\lambda$ of $\mathcal{A}(k)$ (which depend only on the temperature) do not cross, the same is true for the eigenvalues $\Lambda$ of the PDE symbol $\hat{\mathcal{A}}(v)$ and one can construct a smooth symmetrizer as in Eq.~(\ref{Eq:SymmetrizerPDE}).